You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The 300-year continuity of management and emphasis on the ‘look of the place’ have both contributed to the unspoilt nature of the Bramham Park Estate.
 The Family’s management decisions have always been tempered with a keen sense of responsibility for the Estate’s natural environment and wildlife.

 Despite lying only 5 miles from the edge of Leeds and having the A1(M) motorway running through it, the Estate is a haven for wildlife.
-In addition to the usual foxes, badgers, hares, weasels etc. the Estate is home to an extensive population of roe deer, three breeding pairs of red kites and several breeding pairs of buzzards.
-All of these are regularly visible.
+In addition to the usual foxes, badgers, hares, weasels etc. the Estate is home to populations of roe deer, red kites and buzzards.

 A year after construction began the 1.2MW anaerobic digestion plant at Wothersome Grange became operational in September 2015.

 After 300 years, which include the South Sea Bubble, the untimely death of the heir, dissipation by illegitimate children, crippling gambling debts, a devastating fire, the ravages of two World Wars and death duties, the Lane Fox family still live at Bramham and continue to care for its heritage.